-- Check the box next to "Quick access" click Save.
+- Tick the box next to 'Quick access' click Save.

-Meeting organizers and moderators on a computer can end the meeting for everyone on a video call.
-End meeting for all ends the meeting and automatically removes all participants from the meeting, even mobile users, so you don’t have to remove participants manually.
+Meeting organisers and moderators on a computer can end the meeting for everyone on a video call.
+End meeting for all ends the meeting and automatically removes all participants from the meeting, even mobile users, so that you don’t have to remove participants manually.

 - When the meeting ends for everyone, Quick access automatically switches off.
-When the same meeting link is used to restart the meeting, the organizer can turn on Quick access if they want.
+When the same meeting link is used to restart the meeting, the organiser can turn on Quick access if they want.

-- Participants can access the meeting link for a meeting that ended, but can't join until the meeting organizer restarts the meeting.
-The meeting will automatically restart once the organizer re-joins.
+- Participants can access the meeting link for a meeting that ended, but can't join until the meeting organiser restarts the meeting.
+The meeting will automatically restart once the organiser re-joins.

-- To make sure students can't access the feature to start or end meetings, admins can switch off "Create a meeting" for students.
+- To make sure that students can't access the feature to start or end meetings, admins can switch off 'Create a meeting' for students.

-- On the bottom, click Leave call .
+- At the bottom, click Leave call .